stellar-deprecated/docs/guides/walkthroughs/stellar-smart-contracts.md

 Transaction 2 is created and submitted to the network.
 It is done by the origin using the escrow account, as origin has control of the escrow account at this time.
 The first operation adds the destination account as a second signer with a signing weight of 1 to the escrow account.

-By default, weights of signers are uneven.
+By default, the thresholds are uneven.
 The second operation sets the weight of the master key to 1, leveling out its weight with that of the destination account.
 In the same operation, the thresholds are set to 2.
 This makes is so that all and any type of transactions originating from the escrow account now require all signatures to have a total weight of 2.
 At this point weights of signing with both the escrow account and the destination account is a total of 2.
 This ensures that from this point on, both the escrow account and the destination account (the origin and the target) must sign all transactions that regard the escrow account.
 This gives partial control of the escrow account to the target.

 #### Transaction 3: Unlock
 **Account**: escrow account